 - Next, train yourself to cut the crap.
 Every time you go to speak negatively about yourself, force yourself to stop, crumple up the words and throw them in your mind-bin.
 Self-love and good mental health are more likely to come when you stop spouting a never-ending ream of shit about yourself.

-- Finally (and I appreciate the difficulty of this for all of my fellow Brits)… learn to compliment yourself.
+- Finally… learn to compliment yourself.
 Own your brilliance.
 Last week at work, we were shooting the shit on a Friday afternoon, asking each other deep life questions.
 ‘What’s your favourite thing about yourself?’
 I asked.
 The appalled silence that followed, and the hesitancy of the answers that followed, speaks volumes about how incapable we are of owning even one really good thing about ourselves.
 And this is sad, because this was a group of women that I think are truly fantastic humans.

 None of this is easy, but it is important.
 But people will think I’m arrogant!
 Yes, they might.
 But do you actually want to be friends with people who think you’re arrogant because you don’t talk shit about yourself constantly?